 Buying your first rental property might seem like a difficult undertaking upon first glance.
 After all, real estate investing involves several concepts that range from market analysis to cash flow projections and this can seem overwhelming to beginner real estate investors.
 However, this is not the case at all.
 In fact, investing in rental properties is one of the safest and most accessible ways to build wealth.
 So how to get started with rental property investing?
 And how to make money investing in rental properties as a beginner real estate investor?
-This article will walk you through the main aspects of rental investing and show you how to start investing in rental property in 2020.
+This article will walk you through the main aspects of rental investing and show you how to start investing in rental property.

 How Can New Real Estate Investors Make Money?